fonnesbeck/git_tutorial/git.md

 *before* the change we're trying to undo.

-^ A common mistake is to use the number of the commit in which we made the change we're trying to get rid of.
+^ A common mistake is to use the number of the commit in which we made the change we're trying to *get rid of*.

-^ Here, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e`:
+^ Here, we want to retrieve the state from before the most recent commit, which is commit `f22b25e`:

 ![Git Checkout](images/git-checkout.png)